MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 :::image type="content" source="media\how-to-use-notebook\switch-mode.png" alt-text="Screenshot showing where switch modes.":::

-- Editing mode: You can edit and run the cells and collaborate with others on the notebook.
+- **Editing mode**: You can edit and run the cells and collaborate with others on the notebook.
-- Viewing mode: You can only view the cell content, output, and comments of the notebook, all the operations that can lead to change the notebook will be disabled.
+- **Viewing mode**: You can only view the cell content, output, and comments of the notebook, all the operations that can lead to change the notebook will be disabled.